EXCLUSIVE-Microsoft narrows CEO shortlist; Mulally, Elop make the cut

 The world's largest software maker also has at least three internal candidates on its shortlist, including former Skype CEO Tony Bates, who is now responsible for Microsoft's business development, and Satya Nadella, the company's cloud and enterprise chief, the sources said.

-Despite the narrower list - the company started with about 40 names - the process could take a few more months, the sources said.
+Despite the shortlist, the process could still take a few more months, the sources said.
 In August, Ballmer said he would retire within 12 months.

 The names of other candidates could not be learned, but the search committee is interviewing executives from a wide range of sectors, including life sciences and consumer, the sources said.